iffybooks/steganography-for-everyone/README.md

 ### *Windows*

-❏ Go to the URL below and follow the instructions to install the Chocolatey package manager: https://chocolatey.org/install
+❏ Go to the URL below and follow the instructions to install the **Chocolatey** package manager: https://chocolatey.org/install

 ❏ Open PowerShell.

-↳ Or, for a more Linux-like shell experience, install and launch Git Bash: https://git-scm.com/downloads
+↳ Or, for a more Linux-like shell experience, install and launch **Git Bash**: https://git-scm.com/downloads

-❏ Run the following command to install ImageMagick.
+❏ Run the following command to install **ImageMagick**.

 ```
 choco install imagemagick